atecon/FMOLS/src/FMOLS_help.md

     * Move help to markdown format
     * Add p-values of coefficient estimates to output bundle
     * Increase minimum version to Gretl 2022a
-    * Add dependency on string_utils package and replace some internal function

 * **v2.1 (February 2022)**
     * Fix potential bug when computing short-run innovations